126.96.36.199 The (Plot Details) Color Map/Contours Tab

 The maximum level remains unchanged, independent of the values in your data set.

-To specify the transparency of the color filled surface move the slider or type a desired integer from 0 to 100 in the combination box.
-Note that 0 means the symbol is not transparent at all, and 100 means the symbol is fully transparent.
+To specify the transparency of the colormap filled area(contour, image, heatmap or surface), move the slider or type a desired integer from 0 to 100 in the combination box.

 Workbook (Matrix) Button